Elise Kellond-Knight

-Elise Kellond-Knight (born 10 August 1990) is an Australian former football player, who played as a defensive midfielder or defender.
+Elise Kellond-Knight (born 10 August 1990) is an Australian former soccer player, who played as a defensive midfielder or defender.
 From 2007 to 2023 she played 115 games for Australia women's national soccer team, before retiring from international football in 2024.
 Kellond-Knight is a left footed set piece specialist.

-Personal life
+Early life

 Kellond-Knight was born on 10 August 1990, and raised on the Gold Coast where she attended Coombabah State School (primary) and then St Hilda's School (secondary).
 She played junior football for Runaway Bay in the local Gold Coast competition.
 Kellond-Knight graduated from Griffith University with a Master of Business Administration in December 2023, after previously completing a Bachelor of Pharmaceutical Science at the same university.